UKCloud/documentation/articles/other/other-how-view-status-info.md

 ![Historic uptime](images/other-status-history.png)

-Upcoming maintenance work and recent incidents are listed at the bottom of the status page.
+Upcoming maintenance work and recent incidents are listed at the bottom of the Service Status page.

 ### Service status

-As well as the overall status of the platform, the status page also shows the status of each service on the UKCloud platform.
+As well as the overall status of the platform, the Service Status page also shows the status of each service on the UKCloud platform.

 For each service, you can see the availability over the last 90 days, with each day represented by a bar.
 Hover over a bar to see a popup with details for that day.
 If there are no issues with a service, the status is reported as `Operational`.